-I acknowledge that a materially false, fictitious, or fraudulent statement (or concealment or omission of a material fact) in this certification, or in the application that it "supports, may be the subject of criminal prosecution (including under 18 U.S.C. § 3795a), and also may subject me and the applicant unit of local government to civil penalties and administrative remedies for false claims or otherwise (including under 31 U.S.C. §§ 3729-3730 and §§ 3801-3812).
+Lacknowledge that a materially false, fictitious, or fraudulent statement (or concealment or omission of a material fact) in this certification, or in the application that it "supports, may be the subject of oriminal prosecution (including under 18 U.S.C. §§ 1001 and/or 1821, and/or 42 U.S.C. § 3795a), and also may subject me and like applicant unit of local government to civil penalties and administrative remedies for false claims or otherwise (including under 31 U.S.C. §§ 3729-3730 and §§ 3801-3812).
 I also acknowledge that OJP awards, including certifications provided in connection with such awards, are subject to review by USDOJ, including by OJP and by the USDOJ Office of the Inspector General.

-Signature of Chief Executive of the Applicant Unit of Local Government Date of Certification Printed Name of Chief Executive Title of Chief Executive Name of Applicant Unit of Local Government
+Signature of Chief Executive of the Applicant Unit of Local Government Date of Certification

+Printed Name of Chief Executive

+Title of Chief Executive

+Name of Applicant Unit of Local Government